LynnsBaraka/recommendation-system/README.md

 5. ASSORTED COLOUR METAL CAT  (Stock Code: 84192)
 ## Conclusion
 1. Effective Segmentation: The use of K-means clustering along with dimensionality reduction techniques like PCA proved effective in segmenting customers based on their purchasing behavior and preferences.
 The clustering identified a total of three segments.
-2. Feature Engineering : The use of RFM(Recency, Frequency and Monentary) allowed us to establish customer behaviour and preferences.
+2. Feature Engineering: The use of RFM(Recency, Frequency and Monentary) allowed us to establish customer behavior and preferences.
-3. Recommendation System: The developed recommendation system, based on frequently bought products within each cluster and other related items to what the ustomer bought, provides personalized recommendations tailored to the preferences of individual customer segments.
+3. Recommendation System: The developed recommendation system, based on frequently bought products within each cluster and other related items to what the customer bought, provides personalized recommendations tailored to the preferences of individual customer segments.
-4. Cold Start: The Model used demographic information for initial recomendations for users who have not yet interacted with the system.
+4. Cold Start: The Model used demographic information for initial recommendations for users who have not yet interacted with the system.
 ## Recommendations
 1. Evaluation Metrics: Continuously monitor and evaluate the performance of the segmentation and recommendation system using relevant metrics such as customer engagement, conversion rates, and revenue growth.
-2. Cold Start Problem: Address the cold start problem for new users or items with limited interaction history by asking for more personalised information about the users as they register on the system.
+2. Cold Start Problem: Address the cold start problem for new users or items with limited interaction history by asking for more personalized information about the users as they register on the system.
 3. Feedback Mechanism: Implement a feedback mechanism to collect data on the effectiveness of recommendations and their purchases and use this feedback to continuously improve the recommendation system's performance.